 The Role of Online Mortgage Calculators

 Take each of these calculators with a grain of salt, though.
-Because they’re being applied to the wider population, they don’t take into account your individual circumstances, such as how stable your income is, if hoping to expand the family or if you’re aging and needing to move into part-time work or facing medical expenses or higher health insurance premiums.
+Because they’re calculating the mortgage payment based on the wider population, they don’t consider your individual circumstances.
+This includes items such as how stable your income is, if hoping to expand the family or if you’re aging and needing to move into part-time work or facing medical expenses or higher health insurance premiums.

 Personal finance counselors also note that these calculators look at your gross income and don’t consider paycheck deductions for taxes, employee benefits and other programs.